Pep Guardiola's men will be looking to bounce back from their shock defeat to Getafe over the weekend when they face the Madrid club at Camp Nou

 After Alexis Sanchez struggled to impress over the weekend, Pep Guardiola could rotate his attack with Pedro given a start alongside Lionel Messi and David Villa, after returning from a knee problem.

 For the visitors, Raul Tamudo could be given the lone frontman role in place of Andrija Delibasic who struggled in the 2-1 defeat to Valencia over the weekend.
-Elsewhere, Michel Labaka is expected to return to the center of defense in place of Javi Arribas.
+Elsewhere, Michel Labaka is expected to return to the centre of defence in place of Javi Arribas.

 ||DID YOU KNOW?|

-- Barcelona is currently six points behind fierce rivals Real Madrid and will be desperate for victory against Rayo.
+- Barcelona are currently six points behind fierce rivals Real Madrid and will be desperate for victory against Rayo.